Hwanhee

 Hwang Yoon-seok (황윤석, born January 17, 1982), better known as Hwanhee (환희), is a South Korean singer, actor and a member of South Korean R&B duo Fly to the Sky.

 Career

 Hwanhee graduated from Gwangmun High School before his debut.
 He was encouraged to audition by a staff member working for SM Entertainment at his high school festival.
 He also attended Kyunghee University, majoring in post-modern music.
-Hwanhee is also known as one of the top male vocalists of the Korean Music Industry with his unique and powerful voice.

 1999: Fly to the Sky

 Officially debuting on November 21, 1999, he released the album Day by Day alongside fellow member Brian Joo.